 - There are potential criminal and civil penalties for the researcher and the institution for noncompliance with HITECH obligations.

-- The Corporate Compliance and Privacy Office, at 924-9741.
-The Corporate Compliance and Privacy Office will investigate to determine whether a notification of breach must be given to affected patients, the media and the Secretary of HHS, under the HITECH Act, and make any required notifications.
+- The UVA Corporate Compliance and Privacy Office, at 924-9741.
+The Corporate Compliance and Privacy Office will investigate to determine whether a notification of breach must be given to affected patients, the media and the Secretary of HHS under the HITECH Act, and make any required notifications.

-- ITC if the breach involves electronic data.
-Use the UVa Information Security Incident Reporting procedure, http://www.itc.virginia.edu/security/reporting.html
+- 2. UVA office of Information Technology Services (ITS) if the breach involves electronic data.
+Use the UVa Reporting an Information Security Incident